 What Causes Single Vehicle Accidents in Fort Worth?

-Sometimes all it takes is a couple seconds of inattention or distraction to cause an accident.
-Many single vehicle crashes are caused by driver error, such as speeding, drowsy driving, or texting.
+Sometimes all it takes is a couple of seconds of inattention or distraction to cause an accident.
+Many single-vehicle crashes are caused by driver error, such as speeding, drowsy driving, or being under the influence of alcohol or drugs.
 However, there are some cases in which the driver did not make a specific error to cause the crash or another party is also at fault.

 There may have been factors outside your control that caused or contributed to your accident.
 This includes: